mcastorena0316/jancis-robinson/README.md

 URL to the live version of our project: [Jancis Robinson - Clone](https://raw.githack.com/mcastorena0316/jancis-robinson/developer-branch/index.html)

+URL to the repository of the cloned website: [Jancis Robinson - Github](https://github.com/mcastorena0316/jancis-robinson/tree/developer-branch)

 This a rebuild of Jancis Robinson's responsive website.
 The page we use for reference is [Jancis Robinson](https://www.jancisrobinson.com/)

 ### Built With